-Ruching Tips for Ruched Dress – Side Seam
+Tips for a Dress – Side Seam

-As you gather the fabric of your dress for ruching, the fabric inches up leaving with you a shorter dress.
+As you gather the fabric of your dress for ruching, the fabric inches up, leaving with you a shorter dress.
 To avoid this, choose a really long dress to ruche the side seam.
-This way, you won’t get too surprised with a dress shorter than wahat you intended.
+This way, you won’t get too surprised with a dress shorter than what you intended.

-Ruching Tips for Ruched Swimwear
+Tips for Swimwear

 A swimsuit with ruching on its sides creates an illusion of curves on anyone’s body.
 With a good sturdy thread, you can save yourself from the frustration of a thread breaking midway.
 The neoprene material of your swimsuit will thank you for not ruining it.

-Ruching Tips for Ruched Coat
+Tips for a Coat

-The ruching on this coat creates a focal point on the fabric creating an illusion of shape.
+The ruching on this coat creates a focal point on the fabric, creating an illusion of shape.
 Consider a ruching done sloppily on it, moving to and fro.
 Wouldn’t that look really tacky and ill-made?

 — SewingDotCom (@Sewingdotcom) March 13, 2017

-Ruching Tips for Asymmetrical Ruched Skirt
+Ruching for an Asymmetrical Ruched Skirt

-Ruching Tips for Ruched Bodice
+Tips for a Bodice

 One great use of ruching is in creating fancy wedding gowns.
 This bodice uses a pin-tuck to guide its sewer in creating a ruching that looks heavenly on the gown.
-With a few pins and well-distanced ruffles, you can sew ruching into your dress to make it look more formal.
+With a few pins and well-distanced ruffles, you can sew it into your dress to make it look more formal.

-Ruching Tips for Ruched Tops
+Tips for Tops

 For this top, there is a running ruching starting from the shoulder and the breast.
-In sewing long sections of ruching such as these, try to break the long sections into smaller segments.
+In sewing long sections of ruching like these, break them down into smaller segments.
 This way when your thread breaks, you wouldn’t have to start all over again.